Scott Camil: Early life and education

 Camil was born in Brooklyn, New York, to Jewish parents with origins in Romania and Russia.
 His parents were divorced when he was four years old.
-His mother remarried and he, his mother, stepfather, sister moved to Florida where and two stepbrothers were born.
-Camil had a troubled childhood, frequently being beaten by his authoritarian stepfather, and occasionally getting into fights with school children who would harass him because he was Jewish.
-He was brought up to believe he lived in the best country in the world and that, as a citizen, he had a duty as a male—that duty was to go into the military to serve his country after high school.
-He enrolled in the Marines delayed enlistment program while still in high school, and entered boot camp at Marine Corps Recruit Depot Parris Island three days after graduating.
+His mother remarried and he, his mother, stepfather and sister moved to Florida, where two stepbrothers were born.
+Camil had a troubled childhood, frequently being beaten by his authoritarian stepfather and occasionally getting into fights with school children who would harass him because he was Jewish.
+He was brought up to believe he lived in the best country in the world and that, as a citizen, he had a duty as a male to go into the military to serve his country after high school.
+He enrolled in the Marines delayed enlistment program while still in high school and entered boot camp at Marine Corps Recruit Depot Parris Island three days after graduating.

-He served with the Marines from 1965 to 1969, earning two Purple Hearts, Combat Action Ribbon, two Presidential Unit Citations, Good Conduct Medal, National Defense Service Medal, Vietnam Service Medal with three stars, Vietnam Cross of Gallantry with Silver Star, Vietnam Cross of Gallantry with Palm Leaf, and Vietnam Campaign Medal during two tours in Vietnam.
+He served with the Marines from 1965 to 1969, earning two Purple Hearts, Combat Action Ribbon, two Presidential Unit Citations, Good Conduct Medal, National Defense Service Medal, Vietnam Service Medal with three stars, Vietnam Cross of Gallantry with Silver Star, Vietnam Cross of Gallantry with Palm Leaf and Vietnam Campaign Medal during two tours in Vietnam.
 With Charlie Company, 1st Battalion, 1st Marines, 1st Marine Division, he acted as a forward observer for artillery.
 He was a sergeant when honorably discharged.

 After his discharge from military service, Camil enrolled with Miami-Dade Community College on the G.I.
-Bill, and later transferred to the University of Florida.
-In a 2005 interview with UF's Samuel Proctor Oral History Program, he recounted that as a student he went to see Jane Fonda speak, "to see what a movie star looked like."
+Bill and later transferred to the University of Florida.
+In a 2005 interview with UF's Samuel Proctor Oral History Program, he recounted that as a student he went to see Jane Fonda speak "to see what a movie star looked like."
 Fonda spoke on the importance of an informed public in a democracy, and said, as paraphrased by Camil, "that it was the duty of every patriotic Vietnam veteran to make the truth known to the public."
 Camil agreed with that.
 He also felt that his sacrifices as a soldier had gone unrecognized in contrast to those of soldiers in past wars, saying, "I got two Purple Hearts, I was wounded, I killed lots of people [and] where was my thanks?"

-He soon learned about the Winter Soldier Investigation and became active in the Vietnam Veterans Against the War, later becoming a chapter leader of that organization.
-He graduated from UF while on trial as one of the "Gainesville Eight".
+He soon learned about the Winter Soldier Investigation and became active in the Vietnam Veterans Against the War, later becoming a chapter leader.
+He graduated from UF while on trial as one of the "Gainesville Eight."